Aja Kong: Arsion (1997–2004)

-Freelance in Japan
+Freelance in Japan (2004–present)

 On April 30, 2004 at the joshi promotion Gaea Japan's event Limit Break, Kong wrestled Amazing Kong in the latter's Japanese debut.
 Later in the night, the duo formed a tag team called W Kong.
 The duo defeated Chigusa Nagayo and Lioness Asuka for the AAAW Tag Team Championship on May 5.
 The team defended the championship all summer, eventually losing to Manami Toyota and Carlos Amano on September 20.
 They also held tag team championships in Japanese women's promotions AJW and Ladies Legend Pro-Wrestling.
 On June 6, 2006, wrestling as Erika and Margaret, the team defeated Wataru Sakata and Ryoji Sai for the Hustle Super Tag Team Championship.
 They lost the titles on October 9, 2006 to American tag team Bubba Ray and Devon in a three-way match which also included the team of Sodom and Gamora.
 On August 26, 2015, Kong reformed the W Kong tag team with Amazing Kong.

 Kong also wrestled for Mayumi Ozaki's promotion, Oz Academy where she is affiliated with the Jungle Jack 21 stable.
 She has also held the promotion's championship.

-Freelance in the United States (2011-2012, 2017-2019)
+Freelance in the United States (2011–2012, 2017–2019)

 In December 2011, Kong took part in American promotion Chikara's JoshiMania weekend, losing to Sara Del Rey in the main event of night one on December 2.
 The following day, Kong defeated Ayako Hamada in the main event.
 On the third and final night of the tour, Kong teamed with Mio Shirai and Tsubasa Kuragaki to defeat Hanako Nakamori, Manami Toyota and Sawako Shimono in a six-woman tag team match.

 Kong returned to the United States on April 11, 2015, working for Shimmer Women Athletes.
 Kong was brought in as a surprise to take part in Tomoka Nakagawa's retirement event.

 On November 11, 2017, Kong returned to Shimmer Women Athletes joining the Trifecta heel stable with Mercedes Martinez and Nicole Savoy to replace the recently departed (for WWE) Shayna Baszler and appeared in matches the following night as well.